heartanalytics/heartanalytics.github.io/docs/workshop.markdown

 #### 2.00 PM - 3.30 PM: Addressing Challenges in Food and Health Safety

-- Susan Lu, Professor, Purdue University: **TBD**
+- Susan Lu, Purdue University: **TBD**
-- Iva Rashkova, Assistant Professor, Washington University in St Louis: "Budget Allocations for Public Health Procurement"
+- Iva Rashkova, Washington University in St Louis: "Budget Allocations for Public Health Procurement"
-- Yi Tang, PhD Candidate, University of Minnesota - Twin Cities: "Designing a Mental Health Service Recommender System: Sensing and Responding to the Personalized Support Needs and Advancing Equity in Mental Healthcare Delivery."
+- Yi Tang, University of Minnesota - Twin Cities: "Designing a Mental Health Service Recommender System: Sensing and Responding to the Personalized Support Needs and Advancing Equity in Mental Healthcare Delivery."
-- Bhupinder Juneja, Senior Lecturer, Carlson School of Management, University of Minnesota: "Enabling the last-mile administration of vaccines, equitably: a county-level analysis."
+- Bhupinder Juneja, Carlson School of Management, University of Minnesota: "Enabling the last-mile administration of vaccines, equitably: a county-level analysis."

 #### 3.30 PM - 3.45 PM:	Break